April 22, 2026

 Points of frustration show exactly where users try to move forward and can’t.
 Treating them as surface glitches only hides the real problem - the journeys that quietly drain revenue.

 With CUX, teams connect these behaviors to business outcomes.
-Rage clicks, dead taps, and zooms become part of the bigger picture, tied directly to goals like purchases, sign-ups, or leads.
+When user frustration behaviors connect to business goals, companies finally see which obstacles stop real users, and which fixes drive a measurable conversion increase.
 This context makes it clear which obstacles deserve attention and which can wait.

-If you want to see where intent stalls on your site and how to clear the path, contacts us - let’s go through your data together.
+If you want to see where intent stalls on your site and how to clear the path, contact us - let’s go through your data together.